ibkor/Veeam-Services-Manager/README.md

 # Veeam Services Manager

 Veeam Services Manager is a Windows Forms application that allows users to easily start and stop Veeam services on their Windows machines.
-This tool provides a user-friendly interface for managing Veeam services without needing to navigate through the Windows Services management console.
+This tool provides a user-friendly interface for managing Veeam services without needing to navigate through the Windows Services management console or using PowerShell.

 Source Code:
 The entire source code is available in the repository, allowing you to verify the implementation or make modifications as needed.